SAP-archive/cloud-bulletinboard-ads/CreateMicroservice/Exercise_1_GettingStarted.md

  GET        | env/{name}  | Displays the value for a specific environment or property variable GET        | metrics     | Lists metrics concerning the application

-Note that the actuator plugin is designed for Spring Boot applications, and therefore not all endpoints are accessible.
+> Note that the Actuator plugin is designed for Spring Boot applications, and therefore not all endpoints are accessible.
 Find a more detailed description [here](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).

 The next steps explains how to enable the Actuator.